United States Virgin Islands: Pre-European contact

-The U.S. Virgin Islands were originally inhabited by the Ciboney and Arawaks, with some scholars thinking that the islands were inhabited from as early as 1000 BC.
+The U.S. Virgin Islands were originally inhabited by Arawakan-speaking peoples, with some scholars thinking that the islands were inhabited from as early as 1000 BC.
 The Kalinago (Island Caribs) arrived around the mid-15th century AD.

 Early European settlers

 Christopher Columbus, on his second voyage in 1493, is thought to have been the first European to see the islands, giving them their current name.
 The Spanish later settled in 1555, with English and French settlers arriving on St. Croix from 1625.
 There followed a complex period in which the islands were disputed among Spain, France, Great Britain, and the Netherlands.

 Danish period

 Denmark–Norway also took an interest in the islands, and the Danish West India Company settled on St. Thomas in 1672 and St. John in 1694, later buying St. Croix from France in 1733.
 The islands became royal Danish colonies in 1754, named the Danish West Indian Islands (De dansk-vestindiske øer).
 Initially the currency was the Danish West Indian rigsdaler, replaced by the daler in 1849.
 The islands proved ideal for sugar plantations: sugarcane, produced by enslaved Africans, drove the islands' economy during the 18th and early 19th centuries.
 Other plantation crops included cotton and indigo dye.
 During the 17th and 18th centuries, a sizable Jewish community also began to settle on the islands.